 Talk to your doctor or pharmacist before taking Motilium if:

 - You are pregnant, might become pregnant or think you may be pregnant

 - You are breast-feeding.
 It is best not to take Motilium if you are breast-feeding.

 Small amounts of Motilium have been detected in breast-milk.
 Motilium may cause unwanted side effects affecting the heart in a breast-fed baby.
 Motilium should be used during breast feeding only if your physician considers this clearly necessary.
 Ask your doctor for advice before taking this medicine.

 Driving and using machines:

 Motilium does not affect your ability to drive or use machines.

 This medicine contains lactose.
-If you have been told that you cannot digest or tolerate some sugars, talk to your doctor before taking Motilium.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.